Ian Mitroff: Work

-Ian Mitroff has authored more than 25 books, but one of his most celebrated works is his book, Managing Crises Before They Happen: What Every Executive Needs to Know about Crisis Management.
-It is co-authored with Gus Anagnos, and its theme is equipping organizational leaders with the right tools to better prepare for and detect crises before they happen.
+Ian Mitroff authored more than 25 books, but one of his most celebrated works is his book, Managing Crises Before They Happen: What Every Executive Needs to Know about Crisis Management.
+It was co-authored with Gus Anagnos, and its theme is equipping organizational leaders with the right tools to better prepare for and detect crises before they happen.
 It begins with a detailed description of what a crisis is and the general components of an effective framework for crisis management.
 It then differentiates between types of crises and how to manage each one effectively.
 The book gives instructions and advice on how to detect early warning signs of a crisis and create and utilize crisis scenarios in order to prevent, or if inevitable, prepare for them.
 Unfortunately crises cannot always be avoided, so Mitroff gives guidelines for organizations to handle them when they arise.
 Some vital suggestions include always being honest and upfront about the situation and assuming full responsibility.
 The book is an excellent resource for any organizational leader looking to increase their preparedness for crisis situations and management.